-In our combined role as beneficiary of the IPCEI on Microelectronics, we have been allocated an overall funding budget of approximately €340 million for the period 2016-2022 in France (locally referenced as Nano2022) which was linked to technical objective and associated achievements, and about €720 million for the period 2018-2024 in Italy.
+In our combined role as beneficiary of the IPCEI on Microelectronics, we have been allocated an overall funding budget of €340 million for the period 2018-2022 in France (locally referenced as Nano2022) which was linked to technical objectives and associated achievements, and approximately €720 million for the period 2018-2024 in Italy.
 The IPCEI program is highly strengthening our leadership in key technologies.
 It contributes to anticipating, accelerating, and securing our technological developments.
 The IPCEI also has wide ranging, pan-European benefits on the microelectronics ecosystem from education to downstream industries.

 In December 2021, we submitted a new IPCEI program, titled IPCEI on Microelectronics and Communication Technologies ("IPCEI - ME/CT").
 This new pan-European project was initiated to foster research and innovation and kick-start the first industrialization of microelectronics.
-It will involve ST in France (from 2022 to 2026), Italy (from 2023 to 2027) and Malta (from 2021 to 2025), as well as about 80 other companies across 16 European countries.
-In 2022 we recognized €101.5 million of grants related to our participation in IPCEI in Italy and €72.3 million related to our participation in IPCEI, KDT and other national and European programs in France.
+It involves ST in France (2022-2026), Italy (2023-2027) and Malta (2021-2025), as well as around 65 other companies across 16 European countries.
+In 2023 we recognized grants of €135 million related to our participation in IPCEI in Italy, €120 million related to our participation in IPCEI, KDT and other national and European programs in France and \$9 million related to our participation in IPCEI in Malta.

 In addition to public funding through IPCEI programs, in October 2022, the European Commission approved, under EU State Aid Rules, a support up to €292.5 million through the Italian Recovery and Resilience Plan for the construction of a new integrated SiC substrate manufacturing facility in Catania, Italy.
-The project has been recognized as a "first-of-a-kind" facility in Europe in line with the ambitions set out in the European Chips Act Communication, issued on February 8, 2022.